 If you are a keen footballer and meet the age requirements, why not call down to Kilbogget Park any Saturday at 9.20am or so, in good time to register before the fun begins?

-Our younger members with special needs are now also catered for in our ‘Pumas’ ‘Football For All’ section which is organised by Declan Service.
+Our younger members with special needs are now also catered for in our ‘Pumas’ ‘Football For All’ section which is organised by Jim Allen.

 Both the Cougars and Pumas participate in regular blitzes throughout the year with their counterparts in other clubs.
 Many go on to successfully represent Leinster and Ireland in the various Special Olympics competitions.